Skip to main content

 Foto: DeiC

 DeiC coordinates the Danish participation in EuroHPC and Danish researchers' access to resources at LUMI.
 Behind LUMI is a consortium of 8 countries.
-The countries are Finland, Belgium, the Czech Republic, Denmark, Estonia, Norway, Poland, Sweden and Switzerland.
+The countries are Finland, Belgium, the Czech Republic, Denmark, Estonia, Netherlands, Norway, Poland, Sweden and Switzerland.

 LUMI is financed by 50 pct. from the EuroHPC Joint Undertaking and 50 pct. from the consurtium countries.
 Denmark may use 3 pct. of the resources on LUMI.